nerdmanship/_verdict-module/src/README.md

 All code and assets is found in the [/dist](https://github.com/nerdmanship/_verdict-module/tree/master/dist) folder

 ### HTML
-Copy/paste the header and download section from index.html into your html document (see comments in the html)
+* Copy/paste the header and download section from index.html into your html document (see comments in the html)

 ![HTML Code](https://dl.dropboxusercontent.com/s/h2ixi2kefqr51wy/Screenshot%202017-01-18%2011.47.40.png)

+* It's also important to add the class ".no-js" to the html tag.
+It triggers a fallback if the user client doesn't allow javascript.
+Modernizr removes the tag if the user client does allow javascript.

 ### Javascript
 All custom code necessary to drive the header animation is bundled in the object verdictModule in app.js.